inet-framework/inet/doc/src/users-guide/ch-apps.rst

 -----------------------

-The :ned:`PingApp` application generates ping requests and calculates the packet loss and round trip parameters of the replies.
+The :ned:`PingApp` application generates ping requests and calculates the packet loss and round-trip parameters of the replies.

-Start/stop time, sendInterval etc. can be specified via parameters.
-An address may be given in the dotted decimal notation (or, for IPv6, in the usual notation with colons), or with the module name.
+Start/stop time, :par:`sendInterval` etc., can be specified via parameters.
+An address may be given in the dotted decimal notation (or, for IPv6, in the usual notation with colons) or with the module name.
 (The :cpp:`L3AddressResolver` class is used to resolve the address.)
-To disable send, specify empty destAddr.
+To disable sending, specify an empty destAddr.

 Every ping request is sent out with a sequence number, and replies are expected to arrive in the same order.
-Whenever there’s a jump in the in the received ping responses’ sequence number (e.g. 1, 2, 3, 5), then the missing pings (number 4 in this example) is counted as lost.
-Then if it still arrives later (that is, a reply with a sequence number smaller than the largest one received so far) it will be counted as out-of-sequence arrival, and at the same time the number of losses is decremented.
+Whenever there is a jump in the in the received ping responses' sequence number (e.g., 1, 2, 3, 5), then the missing pings (number 4 in this example) are counted as lost.
+Then if it still arrives later (that is, a reply with a sequence number smaller than the largest one received so far), it will be counted as an out-of-sequence arrival, and at the same time, the number of losses is decremented.
 (It is assumed that the packet arrived was counted earlier as a loss, which is true if there are no duplicate packets.)